-I. New development, extensions and alterations to existing buildings in Conservation Areas will be permitted provided that they preserve or enhance the special interest, character or appearance of the area.
+- I. New development, extensions and alterations to existing buildings in Conservation Areas will be permitted provided that they preserve or enhance the special interest, character or appearance of the area.
 Development proposals outside a Conservation Area which affect its setting will be considered likewise.
-Proposals will be expected to:

-(a) Respect established building lines, layouts and patterns;
+Proposals will be expected to: - (a) Respect established building lines, layouts and patterns;

-(b) Use materials and adopt design details which reinforce local character and are traditional to the area;

-(c) Be of a scale, proportion, form, height, design and overall character that accords with and complements the surrounding area;

-(d) In the case of alterations and extensions, be complementary and sympathetic to the parent building; and

-(e) Conform to any 'Conservation Area Character Appraisals' prepared by the District Council and safeguard all aspects which contribute to the area's special interest and significance, including important views and green spaces.

-(f) Where development proposals derive from Conservation Area Management Proposals the duty to preserve and enhance will be applied.
-Development proposals, including minor development under an Article 4 direction, will be expected to 'preserve' surviving architectural features identified as being significant to the character or appearance of the area or, where previously lost, to 'enhance' that character and appearance through the authentic restoration of those lost features, and quality of the Conservation Areas.
+- (b) Use materials and adopt design details which reinforce local character and are traditional to the area; - (c) Be of a scale, proportion, form, height, design and overall character that accords with and complements the surrounding area; - (d) In the case of alterations and extensions, be complementary and sympathetic to the parent building; and - (e) Conform to any 'Conservation Area Character Appraisals' prepared by the District Council and safeguard all aspects which contribute to the area's special interest and significance, including important views and green spaces. - (f) Where development proposals derive from Conservation Area Management Proposals the duty to preserve and enhance will be applied.
+Development proposals, including minor development under an Article 4 direction, will be expected to 'preserve' surviving architectural features identified as being significant to the character or appearance of the area or, where previously lost, to 'enhance' that character and appearance through the authentic restoration of those lost features, - II.
+Permission for the demolition of buildings or structures within a Conservation Area will only be granted if it makes no positive contribution to the character of the Conservation Area and the replacement is of good design and satisfies the above requirements of this policy. - 21.4.7 In the district's town centres, frontages to shops and commercial premises play a key role in defining the character and quality of the Conservation Areas.
 The Council is therefore keen to ensure that a high quality environment is maintained, consistent with commercial and economic considerations.
 The introduction of unsympathetic advertisements can compromise the quality of the environment and may downgrade the image and reduce the footfall in an area.
 Signage and lighting must therefore be sensitive to the character of these areas and not contribute to an escalation of competitive signage and levels of illumination along the street.
 For example, poster boarding or large fascia and internal illumination are not appropriate in Conservation Areas.
 It may be necessary for conditions to be imposed on the hours and luminosity of lighting in order to reduce harm to residential amenity.